Introduction to 1031 Exchanges

 There is a lot of incorrect information in circulation today stating that if you sell an apartment building you must acquire an apartment building, or if you sell a condo you must acquire a condo, for example.
 This is absolutely not true.
 You can sell vacant land and acquire commercial or industrial property.
 You could sell an apartment complex and purchase an office building or sell a retail center and acquire single family residential property.
 The key is that all of the properties must be held for investment.

-The like-kind replacement property must be acquired by the same taxpaying entity that sold the relinquished property.
+The replacement property must be acquired by the same taxpaying entity that sold the relinquished property.
 There are some exceptions to this rule that are not discussed in this article.
 You should consult with an experienced institutional Qualified Intermediary such as Exeter 1031 Exchange Services, LLC for further information and clarification.

 Multiple Properties and Fractional Interests